Whereiswald0/SQL-project/README.md

   This stage involved opening the unprocessed CSVs to retrieve headers and deducing the datatypes based on initial values.
 To load the data an SQL query was written in PGAdmin, first to programmatically format the headers and then to create a table.
 In general, numerical data was imported as NUMERIC, while text data was imported as VARCHAR.
 Fields labelled ‘data’ or similar were imported as DATE types, while fields labeled ‘time’ were imported as INTEGERS to maintain ease of CASTing, in order to not preclude the possibility of those fields being easily formatted as INTERVAL or HH:MM:SS.

 ### Examining data as initially formatted
-  At this point, with all of the received data imported, the process of examining it in detail could begin by calling each column with aggregate functions.
-This is done to check for the number of unique values vs. duplicates, as well as to get an idea of the data ranges, number of NULL or ‘0’ values, and any outliers or completely empty columns.
+  At this point, with all of the received data imported, the process of examining it in detail could begin by calling each column with aggregate functions and DISTINCT to assess the number of uniques and their qualities, ranges and totals.
+This is done to check for the number of unique values vs. duplicates, as well as to get an idea of the missing data, number of NULL or ‘0’ values, and any outliers or completely empty columns.

 ### Formatting, CAST, identifying sets across tables
   Now we can move on to making some assumptions about that data set we have received and how we can begin making it more legible.
 This includes some preliminary analysis and test-casting from one datatype to another.